Substation

 A substation is a part of an electrical generation, transmission, and distribution system.
 Substations transform voltage from high to low, or the reverse, or perform any of several other important functions.
-Between the generating station and consumer, electric power may flow through several substations at different voltage levels.
+Between the generating station and the consumer, electric power may flow through several substations at different voltage levels.
 A substation may include transformers to change voltage levels between high transmission voltages and lower distribution voltages, or at the interconnection of two different transmission voltages.
-They are a common component of the infrastructure, for instance there are 55,000 substations in the United States.
+They are a common component of the infrastructure.
+There are 55,000 substations in the United States.
+Substations are also occasionally known in some countries as switchyards.

 Substations may be owned and operated by an electrical utility, or may be owned by a large industrial or commercial customer.
 Generally substations are unattended, relying on SCADA for remote supervision and control.

 The word substation comes from the days before the distribution system became a grid.
 As central generation stations became larger, smaller generating plants were converted to distribution stations, receiving their energy supply from a larger plant instead of using their own generators.
 The first substations were connected to only one power station, where the generators were housed, and were subsidiaries of that power station.

+Construction

+Substations may be designed and built by a contractor or alternately all phases of its development may be handled by the electrical utility.
+Most commonly, the utility does the engineering and procurement while hiring a contractor for actual construction.
+Major design constraints for construction of substations include land availability and cost, limitations on the construction period, transportation restrictions, and the need to get the substation running quickly.
+Prefabrication is a common way to reduce the construction cost.
+For connecting the new substation, a partial outage at another substation may be required, but the utility often tries to minimize downtime.

 Types

-Substations may be described by their voltage class, their applications within the power system, the method used to insulate most connections, and by the style and materials of the structures used.
-These categories are not disjointed; for example, to solve a particular problem, a transmission substation may include significant distribution functions.
+Substations typically serve at least one of the following purposes: